British Micro Mimi 802

 The MIMI 802 was released in June 1982.
 It was made by British Micro, a Watford-based company.
 The system was designed for small businesses and word processing applications.

-It is a Z80-based 64KB machine, with built-in 5.25 inch drives.
+It is a Z80-based, 64KB machine, with built-in 5.25 inch drives.
 It is a spiritual successor to the Superbrain range of machines.
 Its operating system OS/M is fully CP/M 2.2 compatible.
 One unusual feature is the inclusion of a light pen socket.

 The MIMI 802 originally cost £1,350.
 The monitor was available in an orange or green display and cost from £132.

-The MIMI 802G, which offered high resolution graphics, was released at the same time.
+This is the MIMI 802G, which offered high resolution graphics, was released at the same time.
 It originally cost £1,495.

 Manufacturer: British Micro